Scifabric/docs.pybossa.com/docs/nginx.md

 ## Configuring nginx and uwsgi for PYBOSSA

-We assume you only want to run PYBOSSA on your nginx webserver.
-If you want to run also other services on the same server you need to modify the nginx config files!
+We assume you only want to run PYBOSSA on your nginx web server.
+If you need to run also other services on the same server, you need to modify the nginx config files!

-You have to copy and adapt the following files from your local PYBOSSA
+You have to copy and adapt the following files from your local PYBOSSA installation:
-installation:

 - contrib/nginx/pybossa
 - contrib/pybossa.ini